-When I returned home I immediately started planning my next big trip: Iceland.
-Around the same time I met Patrick, who soon became the love of my life.
-After that, the Iceland trip turned into a 6 week backpacking trip, as Patrick and I grew closer, bonding over our love for travel, adventure, and the great outdoors.
-Ever since, we have been planning our next great adventures while living every day like a vacation at our current home in Florida.
-On hot days we go explore one of the many Florida springs, with our kayak and snorkeling gear in tow.
-Our dream is to turn our passion into a living by documenting our adventures on this blog for the world to see.
+Presently, you’ll find me planning my next great adventures while living every day like a vacation at my current home in Florida.
+On hot days I go explore one of the many Florida springs, or beaches, kayak and snorkeling gear in tow.
+I’m excited to be turning my passion into a living through my photography and by documenting my adventures on this blog for the world to see!

 All information and data on this blog site are for informational purposes only, and is accurate and true to the best of our knowledge.
 I make no representations as to completeness, suitability, or validity, of any information.
 I will not be liable for any errors, omissions, or any losses, injuries, or damages arising from its display or use.
 All information is provided AS IS with no warranties and confers no rights.
 All opinions on this blog site are my own and do not reflect the opinions of any organizations I might be affiliated with.
 I will not be responsible for any material that is found at the end of links that I may post on this blog site.
 Mistakes may happen occasionally.
 URLS and domains may change hands.